iamawumpas/Contact-Energy/README.md

 ## Daily Usage and Daily Free Usage

 This card shows the daily usage and free usage over the last 35 days.
-The integration creates two sensors that store up to 30 days' worth of data.
-This example displays the last 31 days of data and excludes the most recent two days of missing data.
+The integration creates two sensors that store up to 60 days' worth of data.
+This example displays the last 35 days of data and excludes the most recent two days of missing data.

 This chart is a WIP as I am not fully happy with the layout.

 **TO DO:**
-- Remove the empty space between the y-axis and displayed data
 - Add the first letter of each weekday in the correct space as well as the day [![Daily Usage Chart](https://raw.githubusercontent.com/iamawumpas/Contact-Energy/main/custom_components/contact_energy/assets/image-1.png)](https://raw.githubusercontent.com/iamawumpas/Contact-Energy/main/custom_components/contact_energy/assets/ApexCharts%20Card%20-%20Daily%20usage%20example.yaml)